TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-autoupgradeissues.md

 ## **Recommended Steps**

-If you see an error in the **Azure AD Connect** auto upgrade then please go through [troubleshoot auto upgrade issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-automatic-upgrade#troubleshooting) to investigate and resolve the issue.
+If you see an error during the **Azure AD Connect** auto upgrade, please go through the steps to [troubleshoot auto upgrade issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-automatic-upgrade#troubleshooting) to investigate and resolve the issue.

 ## **Recommended Documents**